 Red teaming is a real-time cyber-attack simulation on an organisation to test its defensive controls.
 These controls are composed of people, processes and technology (application, systems, networks, devices) in use.

-There is no prior information supplied to the offensive security team (or security consultants) carrying out red teaming operations.
+No prior information is supplied to the offensive security team (or security consultants) carrying out red teaming operations.
 After agreeing on the objectives, the only authorisation provided by the customer requesting red team is authorisation forms approving legal terms (Computer Misuse Act).

-All the findings with timelines and relevant data are shared with the customer to ensure a full understanding of strengths and weaknesses in the infrastructure, processes and staff.
+All the findings with timelines and relevant data are shared with the customer to fully understand strengths and weaknesses in the infrastructure, processes, and staff.

-By thinking like an attacker, or one of your competitors, the Red Team exercise is driven to gain access and is not restricted by assumptions or preconceptions.
+By thinking like an attacker, or one of your competitors, the red team pen test is driven to gain access and is not restricted by assumptions or preconceptions.

 What is a Blue team?

-The blue team is composed of security professionals responsible for identifying and implementing defensive capabilities that help in threat prevention, detection, response and recovery phases.
+The Blue team comprises security professionals responsible for identifying and implementing defensive capabilities that help in threat prevention, detection, response, and recovery phases.
 It is generally a cyber security operations centre (CSOC) in-house or managed by an MSSP.

 The blue team’s major responsibility is to defend the organisation against all the attacks all the time.
 An attacker needs to be successful once to cause the damage.
 The odds of this situation is why internal processes and relevant controls need to be efficient.
 Blue team pen testing helps to evaluate an organisation’s security environments while defending from red team activities.
 Both share the common objective of improving security controls of the organisation in question.

-Access to IT and security equipment, compatibility of data, network traffic, analysis of events, threat intelligence and alerts are some of the significant elements that work towards identify suspicious events.
+Access to IT and security equipment, compatibility of data, network traffic, analysis of events, threat intelligence, and alerts are significant elements that identify suspicious events.

-It isn’t all that smooth to deploy internal resources and implement all defensive controls to prevent, detect and respond to security events.
+It isn’t that smooth to deploy internal resources and implement all defensive controls to prevent, detect and respond to security events.
 Red team assessments may lead to finding similar ways or even exploiting short-cut fixes in certain scenarios.

 Visibility of red team TTP